LevelUpMarketers/trying-to-adult-rva-2025/docs/MemberHistoryAdmin.md

 Members can now be sorted by membership length, events attended, total amount spent or alphabetically by first or last name.
 The dropdown begins with a disabled **Sort By…** option so the default order is obvious.
 A **Clear Sorting** button resets the view back to this default.

+An **Export Members** form lets administrators download a spreadsheet with the same metrics shown in the table.
+Optionally specify a start and end join date to limit the export.

 - Total amount spent across all transactions, including membership purchases and recurring charges
 - Count of events they have purchased
 - Count of events checked in